 — Dan Jeavons, General Manager — Data Science, Shell

-Delta Live Tables is currently in Private Preview and is available to customers upon request.
+Delta Live Tables is currently in Gated Public Preview and is available to customers upon request.
 Existing customers can request access to DLT to start developing DLT pipelines here.
 Visit the Demo Hub to see a demo of DLT and the DLT documentation to learn more.